webauthz/handbook/README.md

 the `client_name` and `grant_redirect_uri` provided by the client, and then respond to the client with these two generated values.

+The authorization server may allow automatic client registrations or require an approval process for new client registrations.

+Where an authorization server
+allows automatic client registration, it responds to a valid registration request with `client_id`, `client_token`, and `client_token_max_seconds`.

+Where an authorization server requires an approval process for new client registrations, it adds `redirect` and `redirect_max_seconds` to the response.
+This informs the client that
+it must redirect its administrator to the provided URL to complete the registration process.

 The HTTPS response should look something like this:

 ```